W-transforms: Uniformity-preserving transformations and induced dependence structures: Applications

 Visual inspection of the samples already indicates the superiority of the W-transformed ordinal sum copula compared to both the Gumbel copula and the Khoudraji–transformed Gumbel copula.
 To further validate our model, we perform two more visual diagnostics.
 First, we apply the Rosenblatt transform of the fitted W-transformed ordinal sum on the data (realisations of $(U_1, U_2)$) and the resulting transformed data (realisations of $(U_1', U_2')$; see centre of Figure~\ref{fig:danube:diagostics}) exhibit no visible departure from independence.
 Second, for the Rosenblatt-transformed data (realisations of $(U_1', U_2')$), we compute the realisations of $(\Phi^{-1}(U_1'))^2 + (\Phi^{-1}(U_2'))^2$ and plot their empirical quantiles against the theoretical $\chi^2_2$ quantiles in the form of a Q-Q plot (see the right of Figure~\ref{fig:danube:diagostics}).
 The close alignment indicates no departure from the identity, thus confirming our model's ability to capture the dependence structure of the Danube data.

-We complement these visual diagnostics with a formal parametric bootstrap goodness-of-fit test (via \code{gofCopula()}) for all three models using maximum pseudo-likelihood estimation.
+We complement these visual diagnostics with a formal parametric bootstrap goodness-of-fit test (via the function \code{gofCopula()} of the \R\ package \code{copula} of \cite{copula}) for all three models using maximum pseudo-likelihood estimation.
 The three tests yield p-values of $0.02048$ for the Gumbel copula, $0.04745$ for the Khoudraji-transformed Gumbel copula, and $0.1013$ for our W-transformed ordinal sum.
 These results provide numerical evidence that our proposed model outperforms the alternatives in terms of goodness-of-fit.